apsara-stack/terraform-provider-apsarastack/website/docs/d/slbs.html.markdown

 # apsarastack\_slbs

-This data source provides the server load balancers of the current Alibaba Cloud user.
+This data source provides the server load balancers of the current Apsarastack Cloud user.

 ## Example Usage